bigdataprocessor/bigdataprocessor2/README.md

 ## Hardware recommendations ##
 It is recommended that the image data is accessed via a local area network (LAN) cable.
 For example, accessing the data over a slow (few MB/s) internet connection (e.g., in a home office scenario) can result in update rates of the currently viewed image plane of less than once per second, which is not ideal for interactive browsing of the data.
 For a good user experience tens of MB/s data transfer rate or above is recommended for typical data sets with image planes that are about 2k x 2k pixels in size.
 RAM is in general not limiting even for processing of the full data set, because the application tries to only keep the volumes (channels) for one time point in RAM, which typically does not exceed the RAM of a modern laptop (e.g., 16 GB).
-However, BDP2 offers the option to employ multiple I/O threads (if either the input or output format is HDF5 based we do not recommend using multiple I/O threads as the HDF5 library that we currently use is not capable of multithreading).
+However, BDP2 offers the option to employ multiple I/O threads (if either the input or output format is HDF5 based).
+We currently do not recommend using multiple I/O threads as the HDF5 library that we currently use is not capable of multithreading.
 If multiple I/O threads are chosen, BDP2 processes multiple time points in parallel and the RAM requirements increase linearly as the corresponding data needs to be kept in RAM simultaneously.
 In practice, finding the optimal number of I/O threads to speed up the processing is hardware and data set dependent and should be tested for each setup.
 Regarding the CPU, the processing time will be faster with increasing CPU cores as the processing (e.g. binning) is multi-threaded.
 In practice, adding more cores may at some point be of limited use, as the overall processing time may become limited by I/O operations.
 Overall, in our experience, the ideal scenario is to use the BDP2 UI to record the processing as a script (currently IJ Macro or Jython) and then execute this script on a computer cluster, parallelising over the time-points to be processed.
 In order to enable this, we have added a [ Record only ] button to the saving menu.
 We already have successfully tested this on a Slurm (Yoo et al. 2003) computer cluster and are happy to consult interested users.